 Learn from your mistakes.

 “Growing from a mistake is way better than wallowing in it and repeating it,” Dr. Mavrides says.
 “There is real truth in working through something difficult and not letting it happen again.”
 This approach can help you avoid crippling guilt and regret, which can inhibit your emotional resilience.

 What may seem overwhelming at the moment may not be a significant issue over the long-term.
 Try not to blow things out of proportion.
 This will help you manage your reactions to day-to-day challenges like running late for an appointment.

 Parents can help their children by letting them fail once in a while.

 “I think young people don’t need to do anything different than adults—other than allow their experiences to shape them,” Dr. Mavrides says.

 “Failure helps them build resilience and makes them not want to repeat it.
 Don’t always allow kids to get whatever they want or do whatever they want.
+We want to raise kids who know how to function in the world.
 Having rules and structure can only help,” she says.
-“And when a child or teen is struggling, encourage them to try all of these tips and get the professional help they need.
+“And when a child or teen is struggling, encourage them to try all of these tips and guide them to get the professional help they need.